 Table of Contents

 All parents have their own unique way of bringing up their kids.
 They do their best to raise them, but nobody’s perfect.
-That’s why when they look back, they all want to fix some of the parenting mistakes they made in the past.
+That’s why when they look back, they all want to fix some common parenting mistakes they made in the past.
 They missed out on the most important moments in their children’s lives.
 Here are some of the things they regret, so you can avoid making the same mistakes.

 Common Parenting Mistakes: Parents Regret, That They: